USDA Loans

 USDA loans are a government-backed mortgage program that lets eligible borrowers purchase a home with no down payment.
 If your household income falls within program limits and the property sits in a qualifying area, this loan can make homeownership possible years sooner than conventional saving would allow.
 Many borrowers don’t realize they qualify until they actually check.

-Because USDA loans target rural and suburban communities, "location eligible" covers far more of the country than most people expect.
+Because USDA loans target rural and suburban communities, “location eligible” covers far more of the country than most people expect.
 In fact, many towns within commuting distance of major cities qualify.
-So the question isn't just what this loan offers — it's whether you and your property both meet the requirements.
+So the question isn’t just what this loan offers β it’s whether you and your property both meet the requirements.

 How USDA Loans Work